Xqhare/talos/README.md

 ### Custom Code Pages

 There are a total of 256 possible code pages.
-The first two (Index 0 and 1) are reserved for windows-1252 and cp437 respectively.
+The first sixteen are reserved for provided default code pages.

 Each code page has 256 entries and each entry represents a character.\
 Every entry must have a displayed width of 1 and must be stored in valid utf-8.